 I had the chance to go back this summer and I am happy to share with you my visitor experience.

-First you are welcome in a huge hall where one of a kind art pieces entertain you while you are waiting for your tour to begin.
+First you are welcomed in a huge hall where one of a kind art pieces entertain you while you are waiting for your tour to begin.

 The “Grand foudre”d’Emile Gallé, a humongous and sculpted oak barrel that can contain 75,000L or the equivalent of 100,000 bottles.